Sweat Bee Fact & Information

 Behavior, Diet & Habits

-Understanding Sweat Bees
+Understanding Halictid Sweat Bees

-What Do Sweat Bees Look Like?
+What Do Halictid Sweat Bees Look Like?

-Where Do Sweat Bees Nest?
+Where Do Halictid Sweat Bees Nest?

-How Did Sweat Bees Get Their Name?
+How Did Halictid Sweat Bees Get Their Name?

 While foraging, ground bees obtain pollen and nectar from a variety of common flowers.
-However, sweat bees must supplement their diets with salt and moisture.
+However, Halictid sweat bees must supplement their diets with salt and moisture.
 This is often accomplished through feeding on human sweat, so the pests can become nuisances during hot days.

-Sweat Bee Behavior
+Halictid Sweat Bee Behavior

 Unlike honey bees, sweat bees don't produce honey and avoid making nests in attics or wall voids.
 Still, they sometimes live among buildings, sheds, and patios that contain exposed or damaged wood.